bluescan/dyndns46/README.md

 ]
 ```

 The default config file is TacitDynDns.cfg -- or you can specify a different one on the command line.
 Additional command-line options include the ability to force an update as well as override the IP(s) that get sent.
-To view the options run "TacitDynDns --help" in a console.
+To view the options run `TacitDynDns --help` in a console.

 # build instructions